Buying a Second Property With Consent To Let On The First

 Pete Mugleston

-The question is ‘Can you buy a second property and get consent to let on the first?’
-This is a complex issue and there are a number of factors to consider.
+The question is, ‘Can you buy a second property and get consent to let on the first?’
+This is a complex issue, and several factors must be considered.

-A property let out to tenants would normally require a buy-to-let mortgage, but you may be able to arrange ‘consent to let’.
+A property let out to tenants normally requires a buy-to-let mortgage, but you may be able to arrange ‘consent to let’.

 What is consent to let?

-If you approach your mortgage provider, some may agree to give you ‘consent to let’, which will allow you to let your home.
+If you approach your mortgage provider, some may agree to give you ‘consent to let’, allowing you to let your home.
 But be aware that it is considered a temporary measure, not a long-term agreement, usually between 6 to 12 months.

 Their criteria for granting ‘consent to let’ could include you moving far away for employment (those in the military are often given ‘consent to let’ if they are sent away on an extended deployment).
-Or some people may be getting married and moving into their partner’s home.
+Some people may be getting married and moving into their partner’s home.

 All lenders are different, so be aware that there may be fees to pay or additional interest incurred.